Criminal Justice

 Students who are enrolled in the Accelerated BA/MSCJ program are eligible for graduate assistantship positions only after completing the BACJ degree.

+The Criminal Justice Minor provides an overview of the criminal justice system.
+Criminal Justice majors may not earn this minor.
 Courses must be completed at UWF with a grade of “C” or higher.
 Requirements may not be met with directed studies courses.

 CCJ 2002Survey of Crime and Justice3